 The opportunity to perform in a recital is an exciting part of the dance training process.
 It gives the dancers an opportunity to express themselves and to demonstrate their talent to family and friends.
 Equally important is the experience of performing in an artistic setting, creating self-esteem and confidence, which will follow the dancers into their adult lives.

 Recital date and location will be announced in August.

 A non-refundable fee of $45.00 per family is required along with the registration form in order to be enrolled in our dance program.
 Register here! online.

 No gum, food or drinks are permitted in the studio.
 T-shirts, sweatshirts, shorts, or street clothes are permitted only in hip hop class.
 For all regular dance classes, students must follow the dress code.
 Excessive talking is not allowed during classes.
-Cell phone usage is not allowed during class.
-Phones must be turned off and placed in dance bag prior to entering the studio.
+Cell phone usage is not allowed while waiting for classes to begin or during class.
+Phones must be turned off or placed in silent mode prior to entering the studio.
 Observers are not permitted in the classroom without permission of the instructor.

 ATTENDANCE, ABSENCES, TARDINESS

-Each student is expected to attend the entire dance season.
+Each student is expected to attend the entire dance season and arrive on time for every class.
 Instructors will keep an attendance record.
-Excessive absences will jeopardize the student’s eligibility to participate in the performance.
+Excessive absences will jeopardize the student’s eligibility to participate in the recital.

 Every effort should be made to avoid missing classes.
 Teachers will not slow the pace of their class to accommodate students who do not attend class regularly.
-Students in grades 5 and up are responsible for learning new choreography during an absence.
+Students are responsible for learning new choreography during an absence.